-The bill H.51 proposes amendments to the licensing regulations for alcoholic beverages in Vermont.
-It allows holders of fourth-class licenses to sell products from up to eight additional manufacturers or rectifiers, an increase from the previous limit of five.
-Additionally, it enables manufacturers of malt beverages to obtain a retail shipping license, allowing them to ship their products to first- and second-class licensees.
+Bill H.51 proposes amendments to the statutes governing alcoholic beverages in Vermont, specifically focusing on fourth-class licenses and retail shipping licenses for manufacturers.
+The bill allows holders of fourth-class licenses to sell products from up to eight additional manufacturers or rectifiers, an increase from the previous limit of five.
+Additionally, it introduces provisions for manufacturers of malt beverages to acquire a retail shipping license, enabling them to ship their products to first- and second-class licensees.

-The bill also includes specific amendments to existing statutes, such as changing the language to include "malt beverages" alongside "vinous beverages" in the context of retail shipping licenses.
-It stipulates that retail shipping license holders can sell up to 5,000 gallons of these beverages per year to first- or second-class licensees, with a cap of 100 gallons per month to any single licensee.
+The bill also amends existing language regarding the sale and distribution of alcoholic beverages.
+It specifies that a licensed manufacturer or rectifier may sell up to 5,000 gallons of vinous or malt beverages per year to first- or second-class licensees, with a cap of 100 gallons per month to any single licensee.
+Furthermore, it allows for the delivery of these beverages by various means, including the vehicle of a second-class license holder if they cannot obtain the beverages from a wholesale dealer.
 The act is set to take effect on July 1, 2025.

 Statutes affected: